tsipkens/bidias/README.md

 A program to invert CPMA-DMA data to find the two-dimensional mass-mobility distribution associated with [Sipkens et al. (Submitted)][1].

-This program is organzed into several:

-1. classes (folders starting with the @ symbol),
-2. packages (folders starting with the + symbol), and
-3. upper level scripts that form the base of the program.
+This program is organzed into several: classes (folders starting with the @ symbol), packages (folders starting with the + symbol), and scripts that form the base of the program.

 ## Scripts in upper directory